BuberryWorldwide/hoang-an-poetry/2007/12-10-2007-immortality-and-life-and-non-life.md

 ---
-title: "Immortality and Life and Non-Life"
+author: Unknown
+categories: Poetry
 date: 12/10/2007
-categories: Poetry
 layout: post
+title: Immortality and Life and Non-Life
 ---

 **Immortality and Life and Non-Life**